 No information was found.

-In the school year 2020/2021, non-state education providers enrol 5% of schoolchildren in 79 schools (8% of all registered schools).
+In the school year 2020/2021, non-state education providers enrol 5% of schoolchildren in 79 schools (about 8% of all registered schools).
 Based on ownership, funding, and management, all of them are government-aided, non-state schools.

 Independent, non-state schools